OOD-SEG: Exploiting out-of-distribution detection techniques for learning image segmentation from sparse multi-class positive-only annotations: Introduction

 We argue that these two challenges outlined above: sparse annotations and the need for OOD detection, share enough similarities to address them under a single methodological approach.
 In medical image segmentation with sparse annotations, the absence of an annotation does not necessarily imply that a region is identified as negative.
 Two other possibilities could explain why a positive pixel remains unlabelled: 1) it may be deemed ambiguous by the annotator; or 2) it may simply be skipped due to time-constraints.
 The most straightforward, albeit wrong approach to handle unlabelled data would be to assume that all such data belongs to the negative or background class.
 In contrast, positive-unlabelled (PU) learning~\citep{bekkerLearningPositiveUnlabeled2020} assumes that an unlabelled example could belong to either the positive or negative class.
 Most existing work in PU learning focuses on binary classification problems rather than multi-class ones.
 PU learning can be seen as a specific case within the broader domain of OOD detection.
 Given the absence of the negative class, traditional PU learning methods are frequently formulated as one-class semi-supervised learning problems~\citep{yangGeneralizedOutDistributionDetection2024}.
 However, research on segmentation within the frameworks of both PU learning and OOD detection is limited.
 Image segmentation problems often require multi-class learning for which little PU-learning approaches have been proposed.
 This scarcity of published work is also partly due to the lack of OOD-based evaluation protocols and publicly available benchmark datasets.
 One potential solution could be to use a different dataset as OOD data during testing~\citep{karimiImprovingCalibrationOutofDistribution2023}.
-However, this approach poses significant challenges as annotating multiple medical datasets is labor-intensive and requires domain-specific expertise for each dataset. \revdel{In this paper, we propose a simple but effective medical image segmentation framework to achieve pixel-level OOD detection using sparsely annotated data from positive-only classes.} \revref{1}{1}\secondrevref{2}{3} \revmod{In this work, we propose a simple but effective medical image segmentation framework which broadly falls within the PU learning paradigm and exploits tools from OOD detection techniques.} Our framework effectively learns feature representations using sparsely annotated labels, enabling reliable detection of OOD pixels with classical OOD approaches~\citep{yangGeneralizedOutDistributionDetection2024} designed for classification purposes.
+However, this approach poses significant challenges as annotating multiple medical datasets is labor-intensive and requires domain-specific expertise for each dataset.
+In this work, we propose a simple but effective medical image segmentation framework which broadly falls within the PU learning paradigm and exploits tools from OOD detection techniques.
+Our framework effectively learns feature representations using sparsely annotated labels, enabling reliable detection of OOD pixels with classical OOD approaches~\citep{yangGeneralizedOutDistributionDetection2024} designed for classification purposes.
 This allows for state-of-the-art OOD detection performance without compromising the classification accuracy for ID classes.